-- See General Pee Wee/Cloverbud rules & Pee Wee/Cloverbud Livestock Rules. - 2.
+- 1. See General Pee Wee/Cloverbud rules & Pee Wee/Cloverbud Livestock Rules. - 2.
 Pee Wee/Cloverbud age for sheep exhibitors: 5-6. - 3.
 Pee Wee/Cloverbud lamb exhibitors may use a lamb from another lamb exhibitor to show in the Pee Wee / Cloverbud class.
 Pee Wee / Cloverbud lambs must have a USDA official scrapie tag, tagged in either ear.
-Lambs only showing in the Pee Wee/Cloverbud class do not have to be validated and tagged at the mandatory county validation, however lambs should be checked in with the Superintendent upon arrival at the fair and before penning. - Pee Wee/Cloverbud exhibitors must complete the Cass County online Livestock ID Sheet no later than June 17 indicating whether they are bringing their own animal or using another exhibitor's animal.

-- 5. Possession date for Pee Wee/Cloverbud sheep is June 17. - 6.
+Lambs only showing in the Pee Wee/Cloverbud class do not have to be validated and tagged at the mandatory county validation, however lambs should be checked in with the Superintendent upon arrival at the fair and before penning. - 4.
+Possession date for Pee Wee/Cloverbud sheep is June 17. - 5.
 Must complete Blue Ribbon class registration by June 17.